Jwakers/articuria/README.md

 ## 2. New Features

 - [ ] Add a documentation and support page.
-There is a card for this on the success page, once complete, enable this card
+There is a card for this on the success page and a link on the home page, once complete, enable these

 - [ ] Free users should be able to generate 1 feedback report and transcription for free
 - [ ] When a video is saved a notification should show them they can go to the video and generate feedback for it if their account allows